 Rights and Obligations of Paternity

-Voluntary Paternity Proceedings
+Voluntary Paternity Determination

 The establishment of paternity need not always conjure up images of court battles and adversity.
 A father may be very willing to support a child, but simply wants to ensure that he is indeed the biological parent.
 He may want a judicial determination before he commits to making child support payments or playing an emotionally committed and supportive role in the child's life.

 Other fathers believe they have been unjustly denied knowledge of -- or access to -- children they may have fathered.
-This may occur following a contentious parting of ways between parents, and the mother may want no further involvement or contact with the father, and might not want the father involved in the child's life.
+This may occur following a contentious parting of ways between parents, and the mother may not want further involvement or contact with the father, and might not want the father involved in the child's life.

-Finally, some men fear that they may not learn until years later (and perhaps at an inopportune time) that they have fathered a child.
+Finally, some men fear that they may not learn until years later (and perhaps at an inopportune time) that they've fathered a child.
 To ensure against this, men may wish to voluntarily submit to DNA testing and (in limited circumstances) compel women with whom they have had prior sexual contact to undergo a pregnancy test.
 This brings closure to the relationship, and gives men the peace of mind of knowing that they won't be unexpectedly jolted by news of having fathered children unknown to them.
-It's important to note that only a man alleging that he is the father of an expected child has legal standing to initiate a paternity action.
+It's important to note that only a man alleging that he's the father of an expected child has legal standing to initiate a paternity action.

-Formal Paternity Proceedings
+Paternity Determination: Formal Proceedings